typelevel/typelevel.github.com/src/blog/hkts-moving-forward.md

----
-layout: post
+{%
+  author: ${S11001001}
+  date: "2016-08-21"
+  tags: [technical]
+%}

-title: "Higher-kinded types: the difference between giving up, and moving forward"
+# Higher-kinded types: the difference between giving up, and moving forward
-category: technical

-meta:
-  nav: blog
-  author: S11001001
-  pygments: true
----

 As its opening sentence reminds the reader—a point often missed by many reviewers—the book